messiest/explor/README.md

 ```

-To test this, open python3 in either Terminal or Command Prompt, and try importing mTree with:
+To test this, open python3 in either Terminal or Command Prompt, and try importing `xplor` with:

 ```python
 import xplor